utsavdeshar/bahmni-insurance-connect/README.md

 ## Build
  - ``mvn clean packages deploy on to this machine``
- - Generates rpm and packaged jar
+ - Generates rpm and packaged jar on th proj

 ## Deployment
  - Install the generated rpm on top of existing Bahmni installed platform  on through maven(works only from Bahmni 0.92 )